 Gay Clubs & Bars in Boston

-Machine – Not our favorite gay club in Boston by any means, and often we found it was dead inside after paying a cover – but if you are in the area, can be worth a try.
+Machine – Not our favorite gay club in Boston by any means, and often we found it was dead inside after paying a cover – but if you are in the area, it can be worth a try.
 Things improve significantly when they bring out the sexy go-go dancers on the Friday Gay Latin Nights – though they are still a far cry from nights out in Medellin or Guadalajara.
-Machine also hosts 18+ nights which are great for travelers who haven’t quite made it to 21 yet…
+The machine also hosts 18+ nights, which are great for travelers who haven’t quite made it to 21 yet…

-The Alley – A large gay bear and leather cruise bar in the downtown area with two-levels and plenty of theme parties.
-Drinks are strong, there is a large selection of beers on draft and the bartenders are very respectful – but the crowd can be very cliquey.
-Downstairs is more of a bar with tables for conversations and upstairs is a second bar and more of a club feel with dancing after 10 pm on busier nights.
-First Saturday of every month is generally the wildly popular Underbear party, and the Mr. Boston Bear contest is held here in September.
+The Alley – A sizeable gay bear and leather cruise bar in the downtown area with two-levels and plenty of theme parties.
+Drinks are strong, there is a large selection of beers on draft, and the bartenders are very respectful – but the crowd can be very cliquey.
+Downstairs is more of a bar with tables for conversations and upstairs is a second bar, and more of a club feel with dancing after 10 pm on busier nights.
+The first Saturday of every month is generally the wildly popular Underbear party, and the Mr. Boston Bear contest is held here in September.

-The Boston Eagle – One of Boston’s oldest gay bars, the Eagle is a worldwide intuition and you always know what to expect here.
-Gritty and unassuming, this spot might be showing its age but that doesn’t stop its loyal and somewhat electric regulars from returning here time and time again.
-It might not be right for everyone, but for conversations and cruising this is a great place in the South End to being or end your night.
+The Boston Eagle – One of Boston’s oldest gay bars, the Eagle, is a worldwide intuition, and you always know what to expect here.
+Gritty and unassuming, this spot might be showing its age, but that doesn’t stop its loyal and somewhat electric regulars from returning here time and time again.
+It might not be right for everyone, but for conversations and cruising, this is an excellent place in the South End to being or end your night.

 Cathedral Station – A gay sports bar and neighborhood pub that welcomes everyone in the South End.
 Expect minimal campness or gay flare.
-They have a nice outdoor patio area and free parking in the back, pub food including an amazing lobster roll and fun weekend brunches.
+They have a beautiful outdoor patio area and free parking in the back, pub food, including a fantastic lobster roll and fun weekend brunches.
 If you want a fun place to watch the game – this is it, or try your luck at one of their weekly trivia game nights.

-DBar – Located out of central Boston in residential Dorchester, this fabulous New American restaurant with a creative streak transforms after dark into a happening gay club after dark.
-The interior’s charm harkens to the space’s former life as an Irish pub, but under the vision of owner Brian Piccini, dbar transformed into the ultimate neighborhood restaurant, for Dorchester locals and curious visitors alike.
-Dorchester has become a bit of a mecca for the Boston’s gay scene thanks in part to Dbar so it is well worth the trip out, especially for events like Showtunes Tuesdays and Magnum Saturdays.
+DBar – Located out of central Boston in residential Dorchester, this fabulous New American restaurant with a creative streak transforms after dark into a happening gay club.
+The interior’s charm harkens to the space’s former life as an Irish pub.
+Still, under the vision of owner Brian Piccini, Dbar transformed into the ultimate neighborhood restaurant, for Dorchester locals and curious visitors alike.
+Dorchester has become a bit of a mecca for the Boston’s gay scene thanks in part to Dbar, so it is well worth the trip out, especially for events like Showtunes Tuesdays and Magnum Saturdays.